 Normal anatomy, physiology, and neurology of speech, language, and hearing.
 Specific breakdowns in anatomical, physiological, and neurological functioning resulting in communication disorders.
+Prerequisites: BIOL 1014 and CHEM 1024, or consent of CMDS Department Chair.
 Fall of even-numbered years.

 3063.
 Normal Speech and Language Development.